 Next, if you need to turn, kick, or lay down bags, they move through a type of conveyor called a bag turner conveyor, or bag kicker.
 This orients the bags in the correct direction before they move through the next set of conveyors.

 Then, the bags arrive at the gravity roller conveyor or table, where an operator picks up a bag and carries it over to the palletizing station.

 The shipping pallets can sit directly on the floor, or they can rest on top of an EZ pallet loader that automatically adjusts the height of the pallet to an ergonomic stacking height for the operators.
-When the pallets are full, a forklift operator will take the pallet away and replace it with an empty pallet.
+When the pallets are full, a forklift operator will take the pallet away from the manual palletizing system and replace it with an empty pallet.